sagiol/Windows-Privesc-/Windows-Privesc.md

 # System Enumeration
 ```
 First lets use the command systeminfo.
+---
 For example we can use systeminfo | findstr /B /C:"OS Name" /C:"OS Version" /C:"System Type" to get specific things that we want.
+---
+We can see how many drives are the in the system by using the command wmic logicaldisk.

 ```